Auriea Harvey

 CURATOR BIO

-Pita Arreola is arebyte’s new Head of Programme.
-A London-based curator and co-founder of Off Site Project, a curatorial platform supporting emerging international artists working in digital media, Pita has curated over 200 artists from across the UK, Europe, Asia, the Middle East, the USA, and Latin America.
-From 2021 to 2024, she was Curator of Digital Art at the Victoria and Albert Museum, where she led the museum’s digital art strategy.
-She is co-editor of Digital Art: 1960s–Now (Thames & Hudson, 2024), a landmark publication exploring global histories of digital art.
+Pita Arreola is a London-based curator and co-founder of Off Site Project, a curatorial platform supporting emerging international artists working in digital media.
+She has curated over 200 artists from across the world.
+She was Curator of Digital Art at the Victoria and Albert Museum.
+She is also co-editor of Digital Art: 1960s–Now a landmark publication exploring global histories of digital art.